-Creating a BACB account will give you a BACB account ID number, which you will need to add to documents as you work toward certification.
+Creating a BACB account will give you a BACB ID, which you will need to add to documents as you work toward certification.
 Having a BACB account also means that you will receive important updates from the BACB.

 Considerations When Exploring Training Options